Skip to main content

 For Manifest V3 background workers:

-• Set background.type to "module" when you want native module worker semantics.
+• Set background.type to "module" when you want native ES module loading in the service worker.

-• Without module worker type, Extension.js uses classic worker chunk loading behavior.
+• Without module worker type, Extension.js uses classic worker loading (bundled scripts without native module syntax).

 {